 After the initial explosions the Manager and staff were yelling for everyone to get off the pier.
 She says she and her siblings were hustled out to the street and were waiting for the bus when she heard what was probably the torpedo that hit the Cornwallis, but she did not see it.
 She said it was “so loud if felt like the whole island shook.”

 Jim Burton watched the events first-hand from the roof of Barclays Bank in Broad Street, Bridgetown.
+He is also my Dad and shared his memories of the torpedoing of the CNS Cornwallis with me.

 Dad says people really didn’t understand what was going on at the time.
 It was curiosity that drove Dad and others onto the roof to observe what was going on in Carlisle Bay having been made aware of the attack by the sound of torpedoes exploding on impact with the anti-submarine boom net and the noise from the guns of both Cornwallis and Betancuria.